oliver1112/FunNews/README.md

 - Entity represents a table within the database.
 - DAO contains the methods used for accessing the database.

-why need Room:
+The advantage of Room:
 - Sometimes apps doesn’t have network, like in tunnel or on plane.
-- Apps need to support offline mode.
+- App need to support offline mode.
-- Hybrid apps consume both network and local generated structure data.
+- App consume both network and local generated structure data.

+## Ideas for Future Work
+- Add a social share button to share the news through SMS, email, WeChat, and Facebook.
+- Use Kotlin to write this App to better handle multi-thread cases.